Convex-Dev/design/cad/002_values/README.md

 => a                               ;; No lookup is performed for quoted symbol
 ```

-Internally Symbols *may* contain arbitrary characters (including badly formed UTF-8), but some of these may not read correctly in an off-chain Parser - therefore it is up to users to ensure that the Symbols they define are readable if this is a requirement.
+Internally, Symbols *may* contain arbitrary characters (including badly formed UTF-8), but some of these may not read correctly in an off-chain Parser - therefore it is up to users to ensure that the Symbols they define are readable if this is a requirement.

 #### Keyword